IBM/queryPattern/readme.md

 ![selector](./images/selector.png)

 Take a look at how the `queryString` is structured.
 The `selector` property is where you specify which field of the asset state you want to search against.
-In the case of our `queryByOwner` transaction, we are searcing against the `owner` field and passing in a variable that represents the owner that we want to search for (e.g. `MagnetoCorp`)
+In the case of our `queryByOwner` transaction, we are searching against the `owner` field and passing in a variable that represents the owner that we want to search for (e.g. `MagnetoCorp`)

 The next property to note is `use_index` which allows you to specify a design document and index to use for the query.